 File sharing is more than necessary in our digital world.
 Businesses have offices around the world, teams are spread out, and your boss’ boss that needs to see your report might be on vacation.
 Email is a great resource, but it isn’t always the best one.
+(Check out our email best practices here).
 There are tons of file sharing websites and platforms that make it fairly quick and pretty easy to send your documents.
 But, there are a lot, and a lot of the URLs end in .se or .io something weird like that.
 They’re probably perfectly good websites…but maybe let someone else try it first, just in case.

 That’s where we come in.